nopnop2002/esp-idf-parallel-tft/README.md

 __Note__
 ESP32 development board cannot supply too much current.
 It is more stable when supplied from an external power source.
-I used a USB-TTL conversion module.
+I used a USB-TTL conversion module as an external power source.

 ![ExternalPower](https://github.com/user-attachments/assets/db5d7e4f-4cd3-4df2-b404-755aa0519718)